Renewables & Customer Generation

 • Make sure you have all the information you need before signing an agreement and be cautious of potentially predatory solar providers and offers.
 Always ask for full quotes showing costs from start to finish.
 If it seems too good to be true, it probably is.

-NRLP offers a buy-all, sell-all program for customers who generate their own electricity through home or business solar installations.
+NRLP offers a Purchased Power for Renewable Energy Facilities Schedule (PPR) also known as a buy-all, sell-all (BASA) program for customers who generate their own electricity through home or business solar installations.
+Additional details and requirements can be found here (PDF).

 Under any solar program, NRLP does not seek to gain financially but must recover its utility and generation costs to meet state statutory requirements.
 NRLP is governed by the North Carolina Utilities Commission and its solar program offerings and rates are subject to NCUC approval.

-If you are considering a renewable energy system for your home or business, please contact NRLP prior to installation.
-You can contact us by calling 828-264-3671 or by emailing nrlp-csr@appstate.edu.
+If you are considering a renewable energy system for your home or business, please contact the NRLP Technical Services Office prior to installation by calling 828-264-3671 or by emailing nrlp-csr@appstate.eduAdditionally, if you are considering a system over 10 kW, please contact the Technical Services Office for further discussions.

 Additional Resources